 Instructions

-Combine the yeast, water, and sugar in a large mixing bowl.
+- Combine the yeast (4 ½ teaspoons), lukewarm water (2 cups), and granulated sugar (2 teaspoons) in a large mixing bowl.
 Let sit for 10 minutes, or until the mixture is creamy and has small bubbles on the top.

-To the yeast mixture, add 2 tablespoons olive oil, salt and flour.
+- To the yeast mixture, add 2 tablespoons of olive oil, salt (2 teaspoons), and all-purpose flour (4 ½ cups).
 Turn onto a lightly floured work surface and knead for a minute or two, or until it feels smooth and elastic.

-Spread sauce and sprinkle cheese onto the pizza, then top with desired toppings.
+- Spread pizza sauce (¾ cup) and sprinkle mozzarella cheese (3 cups) onto the pizza, then top with desired toppings.

 Last Step!
 Please leave a review and rating letting me know how you liked this recipe!
 This helps my small business thrive so I can continue providing free recipes and high-quality content for you.